vstconsulting/vstutils/doc/quickstart-front.rst

 Output files will be built into `{AppName}/static/spa` directory.
 During vstutils installation through `pip` frontend code are being build automatically, so you may need to add `spa` directory to `.gitignore`.

+You can specify the `path` to the service worker and its `scope`.
+By default, these values are `'/service-worker.js'` and `'/'` respectively.
+The `defaultNotificationOptions` allows setting properties such as icon, title, or any other notification preferences for consistency across the app.

 Example of simple frontend entrypoint:

 .. sourcecode:: typescript